tonyhu-x/exp/grad/mcgill-ling.typ

 As such, it is highly exploratory in nature.
 Fortunately, the linguistics graduate program at McGill provides the perfect opportunity for me to continue and extend this line of research.
-Not only does the department offer highly relevant coursework in advanced phonetics, phonology, and experimental design, I will also benefit greatly from being guided by faculty members like Professor Heather Goad and Professor Meghan Clayards.
+Not only does the department offer highly relevant coursework in phonetics (LING530, 630), phonology (LING531, 631, 635), language acquisition (LING651, 655, 710), and
+experimental design (LING619, 620, etc.), I will also benefit greatly from being guided by faculty members like Professor Heather Goad and Professor Meghan Clayards.
 Their joint research on individual differences in the use of phonetic cues to perceive non-native vowel contrasts is one example where I see a potential to test the and refine the language aptitude framework.